chuckylee/Lab1/README.md

-# RGB LED controlling with Android Things on Raspberry Pi 3
+# SPI on AndroidThings

 ## Describe
- + Using three pins to control an RGB LED displaying in different colors.
+ + Write blocks of data to an RFID card including
- + Get input from a button and then change the pace of color displaying (ex 1).
-For example, the RGB LED changes colors in 2s by default.
-After a button is pressed, the rate will change to 1s, then 0.5s, 0.1s and back to 2s.
+ + Continuously read an UID and the written data from an RFID card and display this information on a screen.
- + Similar to exercise 1, control the RGB LED by using PWM to change the brightness of the led.
-Please read this link for more details of PWM
+ + Turn the green LED of an RGB LED on when the card of one of your group members is presented.
- + Get input from a button and change the brightness of each color of the RGB LED.
-For example, the RGB LED changes the brightness of red, green, blue by default.
-After a button is pressed, only the red one is changing its brightness, then green, blue and back to three colors.
+ + Flashing the red LED of an RGB LED 5 times in 2 seconds when the other cards are presented.
-+ Blink each LED in different paces.
-The RED LED is blinking every 0.5s, the green is 2s, and the blue is 3s.
++ By default, the blue LED of an RGB LED is turned on, and only one LED is turned on at a time.

 ## GPIO ports